-Church Council meets monthly and oversees the program committees, financial decisions, policy decisions, and strategic planning for the congregation.
-COR currently has six standing Ministry Teams: Worship, Finance, Social Justice Advocacy (Salt and Water Ministry), Christian Education, Giving, and Hospitality which meet regularly to organize the everyday operation of the church.
+Church Council meets monthly and oversees the financial decisions, policy decisions, and strategic planning for the congregation.
+COR currently has active committees responsible for worship, Finance, Social Justice Advocacy, and Hospitality which meet regularly to organize the everyday operation of the church.
 A Personnel Committee meets with the Pastor to oversee personnel issues and establish personnel policies.
-We also have a number of ad hoc committees which are established to meet a specific need.
-Currently we have a committee for our 50th Anniversary (2018) and a Pastor Search Committee.
-The Summer Camp and Block Party have been organized through the Giving Ministry Team with additional volunteers as needed.
+Ad hoc committees are often established to meet a specific need.
+For example, we have a committee looking into visible symbols to be put in place to celebrate our diversity as well as a pastoral search committee.

 Decisions are communicated through congregational gatherings, email, and announcements at the end of the worship service.
 Information and announcements are printed in the COR Communicator that accompanies the printed weekly worship bulletins.
 Print mailings are sent during stewardship and at other times when print material seems appropriate.
-Formal congregational meetings are held at a minimum two times a year to pass the budget and elect church council.
+Those who do not use email receive printed documents.
+Formal congregational meetings are held at a minimum two times a year to pass the budget and elect members of the church council.

 When it comes to decision-making, how many hours are spent in meetings per month?

-15 hours: 3 hour Church Council; 8 hours standing committees; 4 hours ad hoc committees
+8 hours: 2 hour Church Council; 4 hours ad hoc committees; 2 hours finance.